wenkaiingermany/NCE_03/Lesson_24.md

 unpack my things / belongings
 unpack my suitcase

-### After I had stacked my shirts and underclothes in two empty drawers, I decided to hand one of the two suits I had brought with me in the cupboard.
+### After I had stacked my shirts and underclothes in two empty drawers, I decided to hang one of the two suits I had brought with me in the cupboard.
 I opened the cupboard door and then stood in front of it petrified.
 形容词作主语补足语
 She came home sick.
 Only the good die young.